mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 citizens.
 Dim is a cold, mostly barren world, far outside the habitable zone of the system, its star a distant speck that provides little in the way of light or heat.
-The system’s largest gas giant, Oaf, is at the tipping point of becoming a brown dwarf and approaches the size of Dim, the star.
+The system's largest gas giant, Oaf, is at the tipping point of becoming a brown dwarf and approaches the size of Dim, the star.
 Oaf and Dim orbit a close common barycentre, the two cosmic